cgutierrez234/JavaBackendBanking/README.md

 ## 🚀 Next Steps
-- Add a `/hello` endpoint to test Spring Boot routing.
-- Connect PostgreSQL in `application.properties`.

 - Create model classes for User and Account.
+Finished User I am working on Account right now.
 - Implement data persistence using JPA.
 - Refactor or connect your Swing frontend to the backend.
+STILL TODO

+Notes: A foreign key is a column in one table that stores the primary key from another table — it links related data across tables, showing “this record belongs to that record.”
+For instance in the user table user_id is the primary key.
+It is at its "home" so to speak.
+In the accounts table it is the foreign key visually in the last column.
+It links that account itself to the specific user, but it isn't the primary key.
+It is the guest key that bridges the gap or connects the information across the tables.